DOI-ONRR/blog-nrrd/src/pages/ga4-transition/index.md

 authors:
 - Erin Elzi
 - Christine Thomas
-excerpt: "Learn how the ODDD team transitioned from Google Analytics - Universal Analytics (UA) to Google Analytics 4 (GA4)!
-This blog outlines how we coordinated with the Digital Analytics Program (DAP), developed explorations (instead of custom reports), and the process of setting up our own agency property."
+excerpt: "Learn how our team transitioned from Google Analytics - Universal Analytics to Google Analytics 4!
+This blog outlines how we coordinated with the Digital Analytics Program, developed explorations (instead of custom reports), and the process of setting up our own agency property."
 tags:
 - Digital Analytics Program
 - DAP
-- Google Analytics 360
+- Google Analytics
+- Universal Analytics
 - UA
 - Google Analytics 4
 - GA4